AdobeDocs/commerce-operations.en/help/installation/composer.md

     composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition <install-directory-name>
     ```

     When prompted, enter your authentication keys.
-Public and private keys are created and configured in your [Commerce Marketplace][].
+Public and private keys are created and configured in your [Commerce Marketplace](https://marketplace.magento.com/customer/accessKeys/).

     If you encounter errors, such as `Could not find package...` or `...no matching package found`, make sure there are no typos in your command.
 If you still encounter errors, you may not be authorized to download Adobe Commerce.
 Contact [Adobe Commerce Support](https://magento.com/support) for help.

-    See [Troubleshooting][] for help with more errors.
+    See [Troubleshooting](https://support.magento.com/hc/en-us/articles/360033818091) for help with more errors.

     {% include install/pre-release.md %}